Nier Reincarnation: Music

 The music was primarily handled by Keiichi Okabe, lead composer for the other Nier titles.
 Okabe's contribution was around twenty songs, all original and not incorporating music from earlier Nier titles.
 Shotaro Seo also acted as composer, and co-arranger with Okabe.
 Due to being created for a mobile game, the music was made less dramatic than earlier home console entries, with a minimalist ambient style compared by Okabe to "diving into a spiritual world".
 On Yoko's request, each song covered a variety of styles while maintaining the established atmosphere of the Nier universe.
 The musical style was influenced by the game's "nostalgic" atmosphere, which was compared to a fairy tale atmosphere.
 Rather than having strong melodies, the music was designed to be "smooth".
 Vocals and chorus were handled by Kocho, Yukino Orita, Saki Ishii, and Seo.
 Vocals were restricted to Weapon Story and battle tracks.

 For the second story arc, Okabe and Seo returned as composers and arrangers.
 The new music focused on strings and woodwinds to match the change to the story's atmosphere.
 Yoko requested a broader musical style for the second arc's score, with the instrumentation becoming less ambient and the battle theme incorporating electronica.
 For one story, they also created a new version of "Normandy", a theme created for a stage play related to Nier: Automata.
 Vocals were provided by Kocho, Seo, Orita, and Saki Nakae.
 The main theme, representing the two siblings, had a complex interplay of vocal parts between Orita and Seo.
-For the third arc, Seo co-composed with Kuniyuki Takahashi.
-Kocho, Orita and Nakae returned to provide vocals and chorus.
+For the third arc, Okabe and Seo co-composed and arranged the music with Kuniyuki Takahashi.
+The vocals and chorus were provided by Orita, Nakae and Emi Evans.